Infotech-Financials-Pvt-Ltd/Chanakya-Trade-Report/ReadME.md

 ## Deployment

+- To run the application and download Trade data, the machine's Static IP must be configured with exchange.

-1. Run the exe created in Release folder in bin directory in setup if same machine IP already configured with exchange.
+1. Run the Chanakya-Trade-Report.exe file created in the Release folder under the bin directory inside the project folder.<br>
+Example : D:\Infotech\Chanakya-Trade-Report\Chanakya-Trade-Report\bin\x64\Release\Chanakya-Trade-Report.exe

-2. Copy the Release folder in bin directory in setup to desired windows machine whose IP is configured with exchange.
+2. Copy the Release to the desired windows machine whose Static IP is configured with exchange and run the Chanakya-Trade-Report.exe file.

-3. Download setup installer from [Releases](https://github.com/Chanakya-Infotech/Chanakya-Trade-Report/releases) on the machine whose IP is configured with exchange.
+3. Download setup installer from [Releases](https://github.com/Chanakya-Infotech/Chanakya-Trade-Report/releases) and install the application on the machine.<br>
-This will install the application in your machine and you can start app using option in start menu or Desktop shortcut.
+Start Chanakya Trade Report application using the option in Start Menu or by double clicking on Desktop shortcut.

 ## Running the tests

-- Open the project in Visual Studio.
+- Open the project in Visual Studio and Build the program.
-- Build the program in Visual Studio.
-- Run the exe created in Release folder in setup in bin directory
+- Run the Chanakya-Trade-Report.exe file created in the Release folder under the bin directory inside the project folder.
-- Enter required login and configuration details for trade data.
+- Enter required login and configuration details in settings window for trade data.
-- Trade data and total calculations will be displayed in the table in window.
+- Trade data and total calculations will be displayed in the window.

 ## Documentation